samhussain25/bpho-challenge/README.md

 Page 4-6: Range Maximization & Bounding Parabolas.

-Page 7: Minima and Maxima.
+Page 7: Minima and Maxima. (more info in docstring for src/Page7.py

 Page 8: Bouncing Projectiles (Coefficient of Restitution).